squarepupil/website-pages/src/nav.md

 [layout]()

 So we want to layout the basic layout of the three layers.
+All of them will have the inner class setting the max-width.
+We then flex twice, once for the immediate layout which is always three items with the center being reserved.
+Then inside each are the left and right bits that should also be flexed.

+    .inner {
+        display:flex;
+        justify-content:space-between;

+    }

+    .inner ul {
+        display:flex;
+    }

+    header .inner li {
+        margin-left: 15px;
+    }

+    .spacer {
+        display: inline-block;
+        width: 50px;
+    }

 [junk]()